code-distortion/backoff/README.md

 ## Callbacks

-Several callback options are available to trigger your code at different points in the attempt lifecycle.
+Several callback options are available, triggering at different points in the attempt lifecycle.

-Backoff passes an `AttemptLog` object (or an array of them, depending on the callback) to these callbacks.
+> ***Note:*** Backoff can pass an `AttemptLog` object (or an array of all of them) to your callbacks.
+These contain information about the attempt/s that have been made.
 See below for information about the [AttemptLog class](#logging).

+> ***Note:*** You can specify multiple callbacks at a time by passing them as an array, or by calling the method multiple times.
+>
+> The callbacks will be called in the order they were added.